It is never a victim’s fault when they experience violence. However, we can do things to reduce our risk of experiencing violence.

-Visit Support Resources for information on how you can become involved with organizations and initiatives on sexual assault prevention.
+Visit the Support Resources website for information on how you can become involved with organizations and initiatives on sexual assault prevention.

-A video geared toward college students to systematically examine the relationship between pop-cultural imagery and the social construction of masculine identities in the U.S. at the dawn of the 21st century.
-Watch video
+A video geared toward college students that systematically examines the relationship between pop-cultural imagery and the social construction of masculine identities in the U.S. at the dawn of the 21st century.
+Watch this video on Youtube.

 Hip Hop: Beyond Beats and Rhymes

 Byron Hurt presents an examination of manhood, sexism, and homophobia in hip-hop culture.
-Watch video
+Watch this video on Youtube.

 Killing Us Softly